he-chen-95/he-chen-95.github.io/_posts/2019-12-20-E-Commerce_website.md

 ---
 layout:     post
-title:      How to create an e-Commerce website with Word-press?
+title:      How to create an e-Commerce website with Word-press ?
 subtitle:   Try out Woo-commerce plug-ins
 date:       2020-05-16
 author:     HE Chen